• #1 NetSpot

 How to Perform a WiFi Site Survey Using NetSpot?

-One wireless site survey software tool that meets all these criteria is NetSpot.
-This professional app for wireless site surveys, WiFi analysis, and troubleshooting supports passive and active surveys (predictive surveys will be supported with the release of the next major version), and runs on any MacBook (macOS 10.10+) or PC (Windows 7/8/10/11) with a standard 802.11a/b/g/n/ac/ax wireless network adapter.
+One wireless site survey software tool that excels in all the key criteria for being the best WiFi site survey software is NetSpot.
+This professional app for wireless site surveys, WiFi analysis, and troubleshooting supports passive, active, and predictive surveys.
+Compatible with modern Macs and PCs, NetSpot operates seamlessly with standard 802.11a/b/g/n/ac/ax wireless network adapters.

 Survey mode NetSpot